 13. * Annual Report

-An Annual Report shall be prepared by the Committee and this together with the Annual Statement of Accounts and any other matter of interest to the Members, shall be printed and supplied to all Members of the Club and the Kennel Club, prior to the Annual General Meeting.
+An annual report shall be prepared by the committee and this, together with the annual statement of accounts and any other matter of interest to the members, shall be printed and supplied to all members of the club and the Kennel Club, prior to the annual general meeting.

 (a) A list of judges selected by the committee shall be sent to the secretary or manager of every dog show that the club supports.
-Support shall continue provided the judge is selected from these lists.(b) Any member of the club may submit the name or names of persons who, in their opinion, are qualified to judge the breed(c) It shall not be necessary for a judge to be a member of the club and the committee shall have power to confer honorary membership on non-club judges during the time they hold such appointment.(d) In the event of a postal vote for the position of judges for Club shows being tied, all the judges who tied for top place to be offered the appointment in consecutive years.
-In order to decide who judges the first show (original show balloted for and listed on the agenda for the AGM) shall be decided by a toss of the coin, or drawing of lots for a 3 way tie.
+Support shall continue provided the judge is selected from these lists.(b) Any member of the club may submit the name or names of persons who, in their opinion, are qualified to judge the breed(c) It shall not be necessary for a judge to be a member of the club and the committee shall have power to confer honorary membership on non-club judges during the time they hold such appointment.(d) In the event of a postal vote for the position of judges for club shows being tied, all the judges who tied for top place to be offered the appointment in consecutive years.
+In order to decide who judges the first show (original show balloted for and listed on the agenda for the AGM) shall be decided by a toss of the coin, or drawing of lots for a three-way tie.

 15. Mode of Judging and Awarding Prizes

 (a) The club judges shall award prizes to dogs impartially according to merit, or order in which dogs approach perfection in type, formation and proportions, fixed by the club and published in the standard of excellence.(b) The attention of judges is drawn to the following statement "In assessing dogs, judges must penalise any features or exaggerations which they consider would be detrimental to the soundness, health and well-being of the dog."(c) No prize may be awarded by the club to any show not held under Kennel Club rules.

 16. * Challenge Cups, Prizes, etc.

 (a) All challenge cups, special prizes, trophies, etc. shall be competed for by members of the club only and every member competing for such cups, trophies or special prizes must have previously paid his/her subscription for the current year.
-Members winning any of the club trophies are not allowed to take them out of mainland Britain.(b) It shall be left to the discretion of the committee at what show any other challenge cups or plate shall be offered, but all club plate must be offered for competition once a year.(c) Any member presenting cups, plate or special prizes to the club may decide the conditions under which it shall be offered.(d) In the event of the Club being dissolved, all Challenge Cups either to remain the property of the holder for the time being, or returned to their respective donors, as the Committee shall decide.
-All the Club trophies to be melted down or sold as the Committee shall decide and included in the Assets of the Club which, after all liabilities have been met, shall be applied to the benefit of the Members of the Club.
+Members winning any of the club trophies are not allowed to take them out of mainland Britain.(b) It shall be left to the discretion of the committee at what show any other challenge cups or plate shall be offered, but all club plate must be offered for competition once a year.(c) Any member presenting cups, plate or special prizes to the club may decide the conditions under which it shall be offered.(d) In the event of the club being dissolved, all challenge cups either to remain the property of the holder for the time being, or returned to their respective donors, as the committee shall decide.
+All the club trophies to be melted down or sold as the committee shall decide and included in the assets of the club which, after all liabilities have been met, shall be applied to the benefit of the members of the club.

 17. Honorary Archivist